Telezombievlad/Vl-Math-Pg/README.txt

 6) TO EXECUTE, open terminal and call (from Vl-Math-PG folder):
 ./vl_math_pg_execute <path/to/command/file.vacode>

-This one will emulate the REAL VIRTUAL PROCESSOR (holy shift?! holy shift!!!
-OMFG!!!) and execute the code (F yeah)
+This one will emulate the REAL VIRTUAL PROCESSOR and execute the code

 *************************************************************
 * To code in Vl-Math-Pg language watch src/LangStandard.txt *